 \section{Parallel Forms}

 The {\pf}s in Euclidean space play the fundamental role in this paper.
-We will record the structure equation of {\ssk}s in terms of {\pf}s.
-This equation can be quite general and we will present these results for submanifolds of arbitrary (co-)dimensions in general Riemannian manifolds in \S2.1, and then restrict to {\ssk}s in Euclidean spaces in \S2.2.
+We will record many structure equations of {\ssk}s in terms of {\pf}s.
+These equations can be quite general.
+We will present these results for submanifolds of arbitrary (co-)dimensions in general Riemannian manifolds in \S2.1 and then restrict to {\ssk}s in Euclidean spaces in \S2.2.